Predicting drug-gene relations via analogy tasks with word embeddings: Results

-\paragraph{Gene prediction performance in settings Y1 and Y2} Figures~\ref{fig:Y1} and~\ref{fig:Y2} show the results of experiments with our skip-gram embeddings in settings Y1 and Y2.
-BioConceptVec embeddings are not appropriate for the settings by year, since they are pretrained on the entire dataset without year-specific divisions.
+Figures~\ref{fig:Y1} and~\ref{fig:Y2} show the results of experiments in settings Y1 and Y2 with our skip-gram embeddings trained on the year-specific divisions up to year $y$.
+BioConceptVec embeddings are not appropriate for the settings by year, since they are pre-trained on the entire dataset without year-specific divisions.

+Setting Y1 is easier than setting Y2, and results in high evaluation metric scores.
+For example, from $y=1980$ to $y=2023$, the top-1 accuracy reaches about 0.3, and the top-10 accuracy is about 0.6.
+In setting Y1, as in setting G, all relations contained in $\cal{R}$ are considered correct, so all the scores for $y=2023$ are identical to those of setting G. For example, a top-10 accuracy of 0.686 is confirmed in both Fig.~\ref{fig:Y1} and Table~\ref{tab:drug2gene_result}.

-In setting Y1, since only genes whose relations appeared after year $y$ are included in the answer set, the tasks are more challenging.
-Therefore, the evaluation metric scores are lower compared to those in setting Y2, where genes whose relations appeared up to year $y$ are also included in the answer set.
-Yet, in setting Y1, the top-1 accuracy from $y=1985$ to $y=2015$ is about 0.1, the top-10 accuracy is over 0.3, and the MRR is about 0.2.
-Although in setting Y1 the relations to be predicted appeared after year $y$ and are not used to calculate $\hat{\mathbf{v}}^y$, these results show that adding $\hat{\mathbf{v}}^y$ to $\mathbf{u}_d$ can predict these relations.
-Setting Y2 is easier than setting Y1, and using the relation vectors results in high evaluation metric scores.
-For example, from $y=1985$ to $y=2015$, the top-1 accuracy reaches about 0.3, and the top-10 accuracy is about 0.7.
+In setting Y2, since only genes whose relations appeared after year $y$ are included in the answer set, the tasks are more challenging.
+Therefore, the evaluation metric scores are lower compared to those in setting Y1, where genes whose relations appeared up to year $y$ are also included in the answer set.
+Yet, in setting Y2, the top-1 accuracy from $y=1985$ to $y=2015$ is about 0.1, the top-10 accuracy is over 0.3, and the MRR is about 0.2.
+Although in setting Y2 the relations to be predicted appeared after year $y$ and are not used to calculate $\hat{\mathbf{v}}^{y\mid L_y}$, these results show that adding $\hat{\mathbf{v}}^{y\mid L_y}$ to $\mathbf{u}_d$ can predict these relations.